majdiJ/simple-pykv/project.md

   - Errors: `400` if missing body (neither JSON nor non-empty plain text), `401` for auth, `404` if project not found, `500` for internal errors.

 - `GET /projects/<project_id>/store/<key>`
-  - Retrieve the value for a specific key in the project store.
+  - Retrieve the value and metadata for a specific key in the project store.
   - Auth: verifies against the project's `authentication` config.
   - Response: `200` with the stored value (JSON).
+  - Errors: `401` for auth, `404` if project or key not found, `500` for internal errors.

+- `GET /projects/<project_id>/store/<key>/value`
+  - Retrieve only the raw value for a specific key in the project store (no metadata).
+  - Auth: verifies against the project's `authentication` config.
+  - Response: `200` with the raw stored value (plain text or JSON as originally stored).
   - Errors: `401` for auth, `404` if project or key not found, `500` for internal errors.

 - `DELETE /projects/<project_id>/store/<key>`